Cloud Log Management and On-Premise: a feature guide

 The most advanced platforms, such as SGBox, integrate Log Management and SIEM functionality into a single solution, available in both Cloud and On-Premise mode.
 This eliminates the need to manage separate tools and reduces operational complexity for SME IT teams.

-SGBox is a proprietary modular and scalable SIEM & SOAR platform designed specifically to address the cybersecurity and compliance needs of small and medium-sized organisations.
+SGBox is a proprietary modular and scalable SIEM & SOAR platform designed to address the cybersecurity and compliance needs of small and medium-sized organisations.